microsoft/TypeScript-wiki/Breaking-Changes.md

 > For breaking changes to the compiler/services API, please check the [[API Breaking Changes]] page.

+# TypeScript 2.2

+For full list of breaking changes see the [breaking change issues](https://github.com/Microsoft/TypeScript/issues?q=is%3Aissue+milestone%3A%22TypeScript+2.2%22+label%3A%22Breaking+Change%22+is%3Aclosed).

 # TypeScript 2.1

 For full list of breaking changes see the [breaking change issues](https://github.com/Microsoft/TypeScript/issues?q=is%3Aissue+milestone%3A%22TypeScript+2.1%22+label%3A%22Breaking+Change%22+is%3Aclosed).